-Implications of Transferring a Property
+Implications of Gifting a Property

-From your parents' perspective, this is a risky move as you will hold all the cards financially.
-If you and your parents fall out, you could evict them from their property because you are the legal owner.
-On top of that, if you were married and subsequently divorce, the property could be treated as part of your assets and potentially shared with your ex-spouse.
+This is particularly risky if they intend to continue living in the property.
+If you and your parents fall out you could evict them from their property because you are the legal owner.
+On top of that, if you get married and subsequently divorce, the property could be treated as part of your assets and potentially shared with your ex-spouse.

 Your parents may also be accused of Deliberate Deprivation of Assets if they gift you their home.
 Some people have done this to avoid paying for the cost of their care as they grow older.
 A Local Authority can, by law, transfer the property back into your parents' names if they decide the transfer has happened to avoid care home fees.
 The value of the property will then be included when deciding whether funding for care is given.

 The final concern is if you die before your parents do.
 If this happens and they are living in the property, the house will pass to whoever you left it to in your Will and they will have to move out.
 If you proceed with the transfer/purchase of the property you should consider revising your Will if you wish to protect your parents and enable them to continue to live in the property.

 So, the risks for your parents are very real.
 Their Solicitor should fully advise them of the risks and implications of transferring their property to ensure they fully understand their position.